Collection of interviews by James D'Arc

 Language of Materials

 These interviews were taken over a period of many years by James V. D'Arc.
-They were transcribed by Special Collections employees and sat in James' office until his retirement, when he donated them to the Library.
+They were transcribed by Special Collections employees.
+They were donated by James V. D'Arc to the Library upon his retirement.

 Immediate Source of Acquisition

 Creator Jeanette Keller is called Jan Gold in the interview.